ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel viewperms
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *View permissions for a member or role in the given channel.
 If the member is not given, lists the sender's permissions.
-If the channel is not given, uses current one.*
+If the channel is not given, uses the current one.*

+**Requires bot permissions:**
+`Administrator`

 **Aliases:**
 `tp, perms, permsfor, testperms, listperms`